Classical Drama and Theatre

 The turning point in Roman drama came in 240 BCE, when a Greek-speaking slave living in Rome, Livius Andronicus, translated Homer's Odyssey into Latin.
 As it turned out, this was a watershed experience that inaugurated the Romans into a century-long fascination with Hellenic culture.
 In more ways than one, that moment in history constitutes the inception of Latin literature.
 But who was this Livius Andronicus and why were his adaptations of Greek literature so significant in the evolution of Roman civilization?

 A freed slave, we are told, Livius Andronicus served in the house of the Livii, a noble family of Rome, from whom he took his name.
 As such, he probably came to Rome when he was still a child and, no doubt, grew up bilingual, putting him in an excellent position to bridge Greek and Latin civilization.
-Besides The Odyssey, his adaptations included several Greek tragedies, mostly from originals by Sophocles and Euripides (Ajax, Andromeda, Danae, Tereus), and also comedies adapted from unknown sources (Gladiolus, Ludius).
+In addition to The Odyssey, his adaptations included several Greek tragedies, mostly from originals by Sophocles and Euripides (Ajax, Andromeda, Danae, Tereus), and also comedies adapted from unknown sources (Gladiolus, Ludius).

 It's a fair question to ask why he did not write his own original works—indeed, the same could be posed for every Roman playwright whose works survive—and the answer must be that he considered it wasted effort to till a field when the world doled out free grain.
 In other words, why make a play when you can steal one?
 It was an age when copyright did not yet exist and it was considered neither illegal nor immoral, or even inadvisable, to adapt another's work.

 A more compelling question concerning the originality of Roman drama revolves around why the Roman public sought out Greek drama so avidly.
 The answer to that riddle lies, no doubt, in the nature of Greek drama itself.
 The complex but coherent plots of Greek tragedy and comedy had no parallel in this age.
-For much the same reason, the cinema of a few nations today commands most of the world's attention and, like Greek drama in antiquity, has attracted a large viewership outside its native land.
+For much the same reason, the media of a few nations today commands most of the world's attention and, like Greek drama in antiquity, has attracted a large viewership outside its native land.